-NASB encourages boards to use relevant data to support its district strategic plan and goals.
-NASB supports collaboration and encourages the state legislature and other organizations to collect and use relevant data.
+NASB encourages boards to use data to support its district strategic plan and goals.
+NASB supports collaborating with the state and other organizations in the collection and use of relevant data.
 NASB will identify data it can capture to help inform boards and, if necessary, support legislation to create data sources.